 Offering the ability to easily select numerous languages and also currencies breaks down barriers for overseas customers, making them feel like valued core customers with access to the same products and experience as each other - rather than an afterthought.

 2. Providing confidence and reducing risk

 Many (but not all) retailers now offer address verification for online orders in their domestic market.
-But those really wanting to create a convenient and seamless experience for international shoppers are also investing in global address verification systems.
+But those really wanting to create a convenient and seamless experience for international shoppers are also investing in global address lookup systems.
 As well as a positive for shoppers, such technology helps mitigate loss and risk during fulfillment.

 3. Leveraging a physical presence